shearernas/shearernas.github.io/public/projects/311/primary.md

 - Did not receive any further emails or contact after report
 - I did get an email about an hour later:

   > Thank you for reporting your city services needs.
 The information regarding a streetlight outage will be transferred to the streetlight outage map application within the next two business days.
-Please use the following link to check the status of the streetlight repair:  https://streetlightoutage.calgary.ca.
+Please use the following link to check the status of the streetlight repair: (Link to City of Calgary website).

 - It seems like the City is really pushing for streetlight requests to go through this service